Last Updated on: September 20, 2023

-Though he is in substance, an actor, he struggled to earn enough and had to take on multiple odd jobs to survive.
-But at the end of the day, he knows he is an actor, and that is how he introduces himself.
+Though he is, in substance, an actor, he struggled to earn enough and had to take on multiple odd jobs to survive.
+But at the end of the day, he knows he is an actor, which is how he introduces himself.

 To have a “thing,” we must try various things while disregarding those that didn’t spark our interest.
 During that time, I tried long-distance running, personal finance and investing, writing, teaching, and many more, many of which I still enjoy.

-Even before I became a full-time freelance writer and was still a full-time college faculty, I already saw myself as a writer, so I introduced myself as one.
+Even before I became a full-time freelance writer and was still a full-time college faculty member, I already saw myself as a writer, so I introduced myself as one.

-However, I realized these letters and titles are not as important as I initially thought, and are just a facade, a suit of armor.
-I even initially believed honorifics are needed to obtain prestige and respect.
+However, I realized these letters and titles are less important than I initially thought and are just a facade, a suit of armor.
+I initially believed honorifics are needed to obtain prestige and respect.

 Then as I immersed myself, I learned to gauge a person not by their titles but by how they treat others, giving the highest regard to the one who is humble, kind, graceful in conflict, and full of integrity.

 How I See Myself Now.

 When I try to introspect and look at myself without the facade of honorifics, titles, and added letters, I hope to be someone who emulates Jesus.

 I just happened to be a writer, runner, educator, stock trader, investor, engineer, and continuous learner.

 When we remove our suit of armor and look at ourselves in the mirror, we can see the reflection of who we truly are.